 The first experiments were performed taking as transport network the US network based on a former NSF network topology (NSFNET - The National Science Foundation Network, as described in [3]) which has been used in many studies on routing models.
-This network has 14 nodes and 21 optical links (see Fig. 1) and in our simulations of application of the model the optical link capacities C_a , in terms of wavelengths, were equal to 160 $(C_a = 160\lambda)$.
-The logical network, enabling the simulation of the model application instances for constructing VPNs based on spanning trees, comprises as node set a subset of the transport network node set N{T} , obtained by eliminating three nodes, denoted by UT, NE, GA in Fig. 1 i. e. in the test examples $\mathcal{N} = N_T \setminus \{UT, NE, GA\}$.
+This network has 14 nodes and 21 optical links (see Fig. 1) (the average node degree is equal to 3) and in our experiments with the model, the optical link capacities C_a , in terms of wavelengths, were equal to 160 $(C_a = 160\lambda)$.
+The logical network, enabling the simulation of the model application instances, concerning the construction of VPNs based on spanning trees, comprises as node set a subset of the transport network node set N_T , obtained by eliminating three nodes, denoted by UT, NE, GA in Fig. 1, i. e. in the test examples $\mathcal{N} = N_T \setminus \{UT, NE, GA\}$.
 This might correspond, for example, to a VPN of a corporation with branches in all major cities excepting those three nodes.
-The logical network edge set and the SRLG assignment were defined according to the following rules: i) each optical link directly interconnecting, in the transport network, two nodes of the logical network defines an equivalent logical link the SRLG of which is the corresponding optical link; ii) every pair of nodes in \mathcal{N} the physical distance of which is less than or equal to $D{max} = 2500$ km is connected by a logical link the SRLGs of which are specified by the sequence of the physical links of the corresponding shortest path (in terms of number of hops) defined in the transport network.
+The logical network edge set and the SRLG assignment were defined according to the following rules: i) each optical link directly interconnecting, in the transport network, two nodes of the logical network, defines an equivalent logical link the SRLG of which is the corresponding optical link; ii) every pair of nodes in \mathcal{N} , the physical distance of which is less than or equal to $D{max} = 2500$ km, is connected by a logical link the SRLGs of which are specified by the sequence of the physical links of the corresponding shortest path (in terms of number of hops) defined in the transport network; iii) an additional logical link was introduced between the nodes CA1 and MI comprising as risks the two physical links that go through the physical node UT (eliminated in the logical network).